websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/page-versioning.md

    ![Click on the Add button at the bottom right of the modal window](./page-versioning/images/04.png)

-1. (For both variation types)<!--Is this kosher?--> Enter a *name* and *description* for your new variation.
+1. Enter a *name* and *description* for your new variation.
 You can modify these fields for your variation at any time.

    ![Enter a name and description for your new variation.](./page-versioning/images/05.png)

-1. (Only for variations of Page sets)<!--Is this kosher?--> Determine whether your new Page set variation copies Pages from existing variations by selecting from the following options:
+   For Page set Variations, you can also determine whether your new Page set variation copies Pages from existing variations by selecting from the following options:

    * **All Site Pages Variations**: Copy all existing Page variations into your new Page set variation.